abpframework/abp/docs/en/Tutorials/Part-1.md

 }
 ````

-* ABP's localization system is built on [ASP.NET Core's standard localization](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization) system and extends it in many ways.
-See the [localization document](https://docs.abp.io/en/abp/latest/Localization) for details.
 * Localization key names are arbitrary.
 You can set any name.
+We prefer some conventions for specific text types;
-As a best practice, we prefer to add `Menu:` prefix for menu items to distinguish from other texts.
+  * Add `Menu:` prefix for menu items.
+  * Use `Enum:<enum-type>:<enum-value>` naming convention to localize the enum members.
+When you do it like that, ABP can automatically localize the enums.

 If a text is not defined in the localization file, it **fallbacks** to the localization key (as ASP.NET Core's standard behavior).

+> ABP's localization system is built on [ASP.NET Core's standard localization](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization) system and extends it in many ways.
+See the [localization document](../Localization.md) for details.

 {{if UI == "MVC"}}

-Run the project, login to the application with the username `admin` and password `1q2w3E*` and see the new menu item has been added to the menu.
+Run the project, login to the application with the username `admin` and the password `1q2w3E*` and see the new menu item has been added to the main menu:

 ![bookstore-menu-items](./images/bookstore-new-menu-item.png)

-When you click to the Books menu item under the Book Store parent, you are being redirected to the new Books page.
+When you click to the Books menu item under the Book Store parent, you are being redirected to the new empty Books Page.

-#### Book list
+### Book list

 We will use the [Datatables.net](https://datatables.net/) jQuery plugin to show the book list.
 [Datatables](https://datatables.net/) can completely work via AJAX, it is fast, popular and provides a good user experience.
 [Datatables](https://datatables.net/) plugin is configured in the startup template, so you can directly use it in any page without including any style or script file to your page.